jfromentrudder/TicTacToeOnline/README.md

-*Tic Tac Toe Online*
+# Tic Tac Toe Online
+---

-**The end goal of this project is to create an online Tic Tac Toe game with two modes, classic and ultimate Tic Tac Toe**
+## The end goal of this project is to create an online Tic Tac Toe game with two modes, classic and ultimate Tic Tac Toe**